 - Black Pepper, Smoked Paprika, and Garlic Powder

-HOW TO MAKE THESE FILIPINO LONGANISAS PATTIES
+HOW TO MAKE HEALTHY FILIPINO LONGANISA PATTIES

 You’ll need some good lean ground meat.
 All of the longanisas posted here are made with lean ground turkey.
 I bought about 3 packages on sale and kept them in the freezer.
 I have made Sweet Ground Turkey and Turkey Meatloaf Muffins.